Photo via Mark D. Smith-USA TODAY Sports

 Wichita State (-7.5) at Temple: This should generate the largest college basketball handle tonight with one-sided action moving the line from an opener of Wichita State -6 up to -7.5 across the market.

 Stars (-150) at Coyotes: Not only are the Stars getting pounded by public bettors, this is also the most-heavily bet NHL game of the day.
-While recreational players are loading up on Dallas, the line has actually dropped a bit at both Pinnacle and Bookmaker, signaling sharp action on the underdog.
+While recreational players are loading up on Dallas, the line has actually dropped a bit at Pinnacle, signaling sharp action on the underdog.

 This is the same idea as above, except the data centers entirely around the percentage of total money bet.
 So, for example, if $10,000 in total has been wagered on a game, and $8,000 of that is backing the favorite, then that team’s money percentage is 80%.

 Why’s this important?
 Generally speaking, professional bettors will wager more money on a given game than your regular Joe.
 So this metric can be very useful in figuring out who the wiseguys are betting, especially when you factor in the ticket percentages above and any changes to the spread.